lichkitsch/old_campaigns/index.md

 # Lindorwin
 Lindorwin is a medium-sized world with a varied landscape.
 The world is fifty percent water and the land has everything from mountains and swamps to deserts and wastes.
 Lindorwin exists at the nexus between 7 other planes.
 These other planes blend and bleed into Lindorwin, bringing strange creatures, phenomena, and sometimes disaster.

-## Pantheon
-Aviron - Keeper of the Light, LG
-Va'shuth - Goddess of Justice, LG

 ## Planes
 ### The Light
 The Light is a cold plane of bright white light.
 It is the home of Aviron, Keeper of the Light, and his angelic army, of which Ifir's father is a high-ranking member.
 Angels take their true form in the Light, massive twisting monstrous forms with too many eyes and limbs and wings to count.